physcip/PredicateInstaller/README.md

 	Mar 16 12:29:59 testclient.physcip.uni-stuttgart.de Software Update[4218]: SoftwareUpdate: Using predicate ("printing software" IN tags OR "printer update" IN tags) AND "MANUFACTURER:HP;MODEL:Color LaserJet CP4020-CP4520" IN tags
 	Mar 16 12:29:59 testclient.physcip.uni-stuttgart.de Software Update[4218]: SoftwareUpdate: Using filter keys 041-9116

 The plist file matches the ones linked above and contains a key `predicate`.

-I am putting together a [list of example predicates](known_predicates.txt), so please submit a pull request if you found something that's not in the list yet.
+Note that some installers require certain environment variables to be set even when using a predicate.
+For example, Java needs JAVA_INSTALL_ON_DEMAND.
+For details, see the [examples](examples).